wkd2314/AcerolaURP/README.md

 My shader sensei : https://github.com/GarrettGunnell

 As a huge fan of Acerola, I decided to make URP version of his works.
 (His works are based on built-in pipeline.)

-I first watch his video, get the idea and try to implement my self, then give up and copy paste his repo.
+I first watch his video, get the idea and try to implement my self,
+if things not work out as intended, I copy paste his repo.
 So the code here may/may not differ from Acelora's.

 Unity 2022.3.0, URP version is 14.0.7